 Which is the best cashback site?

-Cashback sites can help you earn some money as you do your usual shopping, especially around the busy Christmas period, but which should you use?
+Cashback sites can help you earn some money as you do your usual shopping, whether it’s the weekly food shop or around the busy Christmas period, but which should you use?
 Here’s a quick list of cashback sites in the UK that are actually worth your time:

 Try steering clear of cashback sites that aren’t very well-established – they are more at risk of going bust, and if they do so before you withdraw the cashback you’ve built up, you’ll lose it all.